lhl322001/DiffACR/README.md

-# DiffACR: Diffusion Ancient Restoration
+# Towards Automated Chinese Ancient Character Restoration: a Diffusion-based Method with a New Dataset

 DiffACR Model is based on the paper [link]()